 The Electrical Power Reliability and Resilience Program (ER2) provides assistance to applicants and subrecipients to create electrical system reliability and resilience.
 The program will serve the needs of communities by funding projects that are not currently anticipated to be funded from other federal or local sources.
 For construction activities, the awardee or subrecipient must agree to budget the operations and maintenance activities for the long-term sustainability of the electrical power system improvements.
 These multi-year budgets for operations and maintenance will apply for the useful life of the improvement or enhancement.
-Privately-owned projects must demonstrate leverage, with the ER2 award consisting of not more than 40% 60% of the proposed project cost, depending on the size and scale, and other factors of the project, as it will be outlined in the Program Guidelines.
+Privately-owned projects must demonstrate leverage, with the ER2 award consisting of not more than 60% of the proposed project cost, depending on the size and scale, and other factors of the project, as will be outlined in the Program Guidelines.
 Publicly owned projects may receive an award up to 100% of the proposed project cost.

 Program funds will be provided for infrastructure and physical assets that qualify as Electrical Power System Improvements.
 Projects are encouraged to integrate energy assets and contribute to the diversification of energy resources.
-Projects pursued as Microgrids shall conform to the Microgrid Regulations, as approved by the Puerto Rico Energy Bureau (PREB).203 Projects will be evaluated to identify opportunities for alignment with efforts to increase energy efficiency.
+Projects pursued as Microgrids shall conform to the Microgrid Regulations, as approved by the Puerto Rico Energy Bureau (PREB).205 Projects will be evaluated to identify opportunities for alignment with efforts to increase energy efficiency.
 PRDOH anticipates that approximately 80% of projects funded under ER2 will qualify as Other sources of power, distributed energy, microgrids components.
 PRDOH understands the importance of proper land-use, so projects proposed as solar farms may only be allowed in accordance with permissible land-use, permits and applicable zoning regulations.
 PRDOH will seek opportunities to utilize brownfields and the built environment as per EPA guidance and recommendations.

 PRDOH may use procurement methods in accordance with PRDOH policies and procedures.
 Additionally, PRDOH may utilize direct and subrecipient selection methods in accordance with its policies and procedures and Program Guidelines.
 Eligible activities to be outlined in the Program Guidelines may include, but are not limited to, the range of eligible activities allowable under PREB microgrid and renewable energy regulations such as renewable, hybrid, and combined heat and power (CHP) microgrids or minigrids, and electric power based on solar energy to foster distributed power generation (DGs).
 Potential models may include business structures such as Community Solar, Energy Wheeling, Power Purchase and Operating Agreements (PPOA), Private Utility, or other business models approved by PREB.
-To strengthen coordination with other relevant governmental agencies of Puerto Rico, PRDOH may work closely with those relevant governmental agencies in the review of potential activities.
-Up to 30% of the ER2 Program allocation may be set aside for eligible government projects of public benefit.
+To strengthen coordination with other relevant governmental agencies of Puerto Rico, PRDOH may work closely with those.